fgoujeon/maki/doc/concepts/state-machine.md

 * 1 event: a button press;
 * 2 actions: turn light on and turn light off.

 State machines are often represented by diagrams.
-Here is the state machine of our lamp, under the form of a UML State Diagram:
+Here is the state machine of our lamp, under the form of a UML state diagram:

 @startuml{lamp.png} "The state machine of a lamp"
 [*] --> off